osate/osate2/core/org.osate.help/help/markdown/AdvancedOSATEFeatures.md

 To restore an overridden resource to its original contributed URI, select it in the tree and press the "Restore" button.

-# Managing Property Sets
+# Managing Property Set Errors

-Within AADL, predeclared and user defined property, property types and property constant declarations are contained in property sets.

-OSATE provides predeclared property sets, however you can add your own property sets.
 In the event when you need to ignore errors associated with user defined property set, you can use Ignored Property Set Preference page and type in the name of the property set to ignore.

 Predeclared properties should not be added to ignored list, as they are always included in OSATE installation and are necessary for proper execution of model analysis.